“They had me in bed making love to the girl…close, like baked beans”

 By the way, Gina and Smithy were not a couple in the romantic sense (though in some senses God knows whose business it is other than theirs bless ‘em).
 I do know the full story and can assure you I am right.
 But I can say this, I have never known a friendship like it.
 They were both at my father’s side when he died.
 Three more interesting, kind-hearted and unique people you will seldom meet.

-I found these amazing photos today which are part of the LIFE collection.
-They are marked just as Chelsea with not even a date but I sent them to Gina and she confirms that they are of the Gateways Club and were taken around 1953/4.
+I also found these amazing photos which are part of the LIFE collection.
+They are marked just as Chelsea with not even a date but they are of the Gateways Club and were taken around 1953/4.

-I received this email from Gina about the photographs confirming that they were indeed of the Gateways Club:
+I received this email from Gina about the photographs (which are no longer online):

 They are fantastic pictures.
 Lovely one of my old man bless him.
 And the pictures of the women speak volumes.
-Jill Gardner and I struggled so hard to try to bring out the particular flavour – it doesn’t conform with the usual views in so many ways.
+Jill Gardiner (author of ‘From the Closet to the Screen, Women at the Gateways Club 1945–85′) and I struggled so hard to try to bring out the particular flavour – it doesn’t conform with the usual views in so many ways.
 Her publishers edited out a lot as did the Guardian when they published Mum’s obituary – hate to say it but they actually were very inclined to politically correct us in a way I found a bit sickening and counterproductive.
 Some of it I understand but some of it is just about not wanting to admit that these women were not quite as oppressed and in the closet as they would like to believe – they were not rescued from oblivion and misery by the gay rights movement and academic feminists, they were doing fine themselves – in fact many of the older women reckon they made things that were heading in the right direction (and were a lot of fun) worse.
 And this is working class women, not privileged arty sorts.

 I have hundreds of postcards written by members back to my Dad at the club from all over the world where they were out exploring to find out what the gay scene might be.
 I even have one where someone writes to say she and her girlfriend were up Macchu Picchu (I think) in Peru and met another member – and that was in the 50s!
 The material I have gives such a unique view, so direct as well.